vportela/vportela/README.md

 Here are some of the projects I've worked on:

-- The Wall App (link-to-project-1): This is a fullstack web app using **React and Express with SQLite** where users can register and make posts on the wall.
+- The Wall App (link-to-project-1): This is a fullstack web app using **React and NodeJs with SQLite** where users can register and make posts on the wall.
 Features a full CRUD API.
 - Zombie Foodtruck(link-to-project-2): This is a fullstack web app using **React and Springboot along with PostgresQL** where users can register, log in and create orders for the foodtruck.
 Featuring full CRUD API.
 - Todo App(link-to-project-3): This is a **React app** that allows users to manage a todo list by creating, todo items that can be marked complete.